Alice Comedies: Shorts and subsequent releases

 Walt Disney both directed and produced all 57 films in this series.
 Animation was done by Walt Disney, sometimes assisted by Rollin "Ham" Hamilton.
 Over the course of the series, four actresses played Alice: Virginia Davis (15), Margie Gay (31), Dawn O'Day (1) and Lois Hardwick (10).
 The film Alice in the Jungle contains only archival footage of Virginia Davis.

-The shorts in this series are now all in the public domain.
-In 2000, Inkwell Images released Alice in Cartoonland – The Original Alice Comedies by Walt Disney in VHS, and in 2007 in DVD as part of the Golden Classics series with ten of the films as well a documentary, poster gallery, and DVD ROM.
+The shorts in this series are now all in the public domain in the United States.
+In 2000, Inkwell Images released Alice in Cartoonland – The Original Alice Comedies by Walt Disney in VHS, and in 2007 in DVD as part of the Golden Classics series with ten of the films as well as a documentary, poster gallery, and DVD ROM.
 In 2007, Kit Parker Films released another DVD called Alice in Cartoonland: The 35mm Collector's Set.
 In 2005 and again in 2007, ten shorts in the series were released as part of the Walt Disney Treasures series.
 Seven were part of the Disney Rarities that was released in 2005, while three more were released as part of The Adventures of Oswald the Lucky Rabbit, released in 2007.

-In October 2016, it was announced that the Alice shorts held by the EYE Film Institute in Amsterdam had been restored for global re-release.
+In 2016, Alice shorts held by the EYE Film Institute in Amsterdam were restored for global re-release.

 A total of 16 Alice Comedies shorts are thought to be lost, and 1 Alice Comedies short (Alice's Auto Race) has been partially found.